Welcome to From Pain To Power blog!

 Some of the most prominent “side effects” of attachment trauma and childhood emotional neglect are having low self-worth and self-esteem, lack of sense of self, lack of boundaries, people-pleasing, martyrdom (self-sacrifice), extreme inner (and outer) criticism, impossibly high standards, toxic shame and guilt, negative bias and view of the self and the world in general, inability to have stable and healthy relationships, and others.

 Trauma is a specific and most intricate subject, and, luckily, there is more and more research done about it.
 The good news is that it is possible to heal and have an authentic life.
 Even though the wounds will always be there, with the increase of our self-awareness, we grow our resilience and inner strength.
 Post-traumatic growth is possible for everyone who seeks to heal and transcend the pain.

 If you don’t know where to start on your healing journey from trauma and neglect, I recommend that you look at the Resources page, where I have collected some valuable books, articles and websites that can get you going on your path.

-I’ve tried a number of healing approaches such as counselling and psychotherapy, yoga and meditation, massage therapy and inner child work.
-I love additional healing tools such as astrology and tarot and I practice mindfulness and gratitude regularly.
-Most recently I started EMDR therapy and Schema Therapy (an elaborated form of CBT for deeper traumas).
+Personally, I’ve tried a number of healing approaches such as counselling and psychotherapy, yoga and meditation, massage therapy and inner child work.
+I love additional healing tools such as astrology and tarot, and I practice mindfulness and gratitude regularly.
+Most recently, with my therapist, we’ve started EMDR therapy and Schema Therapy (an elaborated form of CBT for deeper traumas).

-In my spare-time I love to deepen my knowledge on trauma and mental health healing and recovery.
-I am fascinated with how our brains work and how complex we are as human beings.
+In my spare time, I continue to deepen my knowledge of trauma healing and mental health recovery.
+I am fascinated with how our brains work, how complex and how powerful we are as human beings.

-My passion and purpose are to help others heal from childhood trauma and to be an example that it is truly possible to have an authentic and empowered life.
+My passion and purpose are to help others heal from childhood trauma and emotional neglect and to be an example that it is possible to build and live an authentic and empowered life.